HappyCatOfficial/Homeless-Pasta-Driver/README.md

 # Homeless-Pasta-Driver
-Homelesses pasted driver that he has been selling to kids, mostly pasted from this: https://github.com/fir3z/Driver-GoByebye Don't buy shit from indian homeless
+Homelesses pasted driver that he has been selling to kids Don't buy shit from indian homeless